dssg/triage/docs/sources/dirtyduck/inspections.md

 not computationally expensive, so it will help us to verify that the experiment configuration is correct without waiting for a long time).

+!!! info "Experiment description file"
+    You could check the meaning about experiment description files (or configuration files) in [*A deeper look into triage*](triage_intro.md).

 We need to write the experiment config file for that.
-Let's break it down and explain the sections.
+Let's break it down and explain their sections.

 The config file for this first experiment is located in [triage/experiments/inspections_baseline.yaml](./triage/experiments/inspections_baseline.yaml).